StephanAkkerman/axie-manager-bot/README.md

 - Copy the private key of the scholar you want to add to the database.
 - Encrypt it by sending a private message to the bot using `!encrypt <private_key>` and use this in the step below.
 - Add a scholar using the `!scholar <scholar_discord_name> <address> <split> <payout_address> <encrypted_key> <[manager]>` command.
+- Add your funds address using `!funds <ronin_address>` so it can track your buys and sells.
 - Give your server users their dedicated roles.
 - See the results.